phalcon-orphanage/docs/es/reference/controllers.rst

 .. highlights::

-    Be aware that method 'onConstruct' is executed even if the action to be executed not exists in the controller or the user does not have access to it (according to custom control access provided by developer).
+    Be aware that :code:`onConstruct()` method is executed even if the action to be executed doesn't exist in the controller or the user does not have access to it (according to custom control access provided by the developer).

 Injecting Services
 ------------------